paultcochrane/blog-travis-ci-com/_posts/2014-09-3-travis-ci-gets-a-little-rusty.md

   <figcaption>Travis CI Mascot: The Rust Edition</figcaption>
 </figure>

-This is available for both opensource and private repositories right now.
+This is available for both open source and private repositories right now.

 For a while now we have seen the rise of developers [testing Rust projects](http://bettong.net/2014/05/09/how-to-test-rust-on-travis-ci/) on Travis CI, usually by installing Rust and Cargo as required, and then running `cargo build` and `cargo test`.

-With the awesome help of [dykim](https://github.com/dyrim), who was very kind to send us a [Pull Request](https://github.com/travis-ci/travis-build/pull/264) to wrap these defaults, including the installation of Rust and Cargo, all you need to do is add:
+With the awesome help of [dyrim](https://github.com/dyrim), who was very kind to send us a [Pull Request](https://github.com/travis-ci/travis-build/pull/264) to wrap these defaults, including the installation of Rust and Cargo, all you need to do is add: